Skip to main content

 Gregg Asciutto

-Gregg Asciutto brings over 40 years of management and equity ownership within the environmental services industry.
-He earned a Bachelor of Science from Eastern Michigan University while gaining experience in the family run waste collection business.
-Mr. Asciutto subsequently worked with some of the biggest names in the business including SCA Services, Waste Management, Veolia Environmental Services, IESI, Progressive Waste, MBI and Advanced Disposal.
-He brings entrepreneurial and corporate expertise with business acquisition, hauling operations, transfer stations, and landfills, recycling facilities and medical waste incinerators throughout the Midwest, Mid Atlantic and Northeast sectors of the United States.
+Mr. Asciutto subsequently worked with some of the biggest names in the business, including SCA Services, Waste Management, Veolia Environmental Services, IESI, Progressive Waste, MBI, and Advanced Disposal.
+He brings entrepreneurial and corporate expertise with business acquisition, hauling operations, transfer stations, and landfills, as well as recycling facilities and medical waste incinerators throughout the Midwest, Mid Atlantic, and Northeast sectors of the United States.

 Patrick Messinger